-(master student in cooperation with University of Osnabrück)
+(Postdoctoral researcher in cooperation with the University of Bordeaux)

 Simon M. Hofmann

 (M.Sc.
 Brain and Cognitive Sciences)

 Application of deep (recurrent) neural networks as signal processing tool for MRI and EEG (neural decoding), as well as model of cognitive processes in agent-environment interactions (encoding).

 Development of ecological valid research paradigms that incorporate naturalistic, multi-sensory stimuli (e.g., in VR) to trigger natural responses in behavior and in the brain.